+Dear mum, I may never recover from this illness.
 It’s been a year now since I suddenly got ill.
 So much has changed.
 Some days when the fatigue and pain gets too much and I can’t do anything else, I feel like my body is broken.
 Other days, I feel I have come so far in the past year, I am so proud of myself and feel on top of the world.

 I’m aware of the impact this has had on you and everyone else in the family and I feel guilty.
 I took so much of everyone’s time and energies and caused so much worry.
 But I am so thankful that you were there for me.
 It must not have been easy for you.

 From here, where I am, it doesn’t seem any easier.
 I am sorry for bringing this on you, I really am.
 If I didn’t get ill… but that is a wishful thinking.

 But on the inside, some days I feel awful.
 The crushing pain and fatigue I feel is like a heavy heavy blanket that I cannot push off.
 On these days I can’t do much even if I look ok.
 But know mum, I’m not faking it.
 Trust me.
 If I could just jump up and go out with you to do something fun or to help you around the house, I would.

-I see how hard it is for you when you refer to me like that, it hurts.
-I wonder if you don’t like who and how I am now.
+When you refer to me like that, it hurts.
+I wonder if you don’t like who I am, how I am now.
 I have changed.
-I’ve had to.
-I can no longer be the high-achiever.
+That didn’t feel like a choice.
+No longer can I be the high-achiever.
 I simply do not have the strength physically or mentally.
-My achievements made you proud, but I hope you are still proud at what I am achieving, despite the achievements being so much smaller.
+My achievements made you proud.
+I hope you are still proud at what I am achieving, despite the achievements being so much smaller.

 Some days I am not sure I can accept it myself.
-But Mum, please understand, I didn’t want this to happen.
+Mum, please understand, I didn’t want this to happen.
 If I had a choice, I would go back to the ‘old me’.
 But I don’t have that choice.
 What has happened has happened.
 I have to deal with what is in front of me.
 And I am doing that the best way I know how.

 I need you to dispose of the wish for what was.
-I need you to trust me when I say I am not well.
-Because I don’t know if I am going to get any better.
+Please trust me when I say I am not well.
+Because I may never recover from this illness.
 The doctors don’t even know.
 I sincerely hope this won’t be it, but it might be.
 And if I will always be as I am now, will it be enough?
 Will I be enough for you?

 What’s it like for you?